 Scale of assessment (preliminary/final): Continuous assessment (40 points/percent): Continuous applicational test 1 (20 points/percent) Continuous applicational test 2 (20 points/percent) The student is entitled to an alternative date of the mid-term assessment (if he/she has not attended the assessment for medical or other serious reasons).
 No part of the mid-term assessment can be resat.
-Class attendance (maximum of 3 authorized absences, or depending on the situation) and taking part in the midterm assessment (24+ points (60%)) are the requirements for being allowed to take the final exam.
+Class attendance and taking part in the midterm assessment (24+ points (60%)) are the requirements for being allowed to take the final exam.
 Final assessment (60 points/percent): Theoretical written exam or oral exam